 To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

-Manitoba Conservation and Water Stewardship requests your input on the proposed new approach to regulating drainage and water retention in Manitoba.
+Manitoba Sustainable Development requests your input on the proposed new approach to regulating drainage and water retention in Manitoba.

-A consultation document entitled Towards Sustainable Drainage - A Proposed New Regulatory Approach is available for review.
+A consultation document entitled Towards Sustainable Drainage - A Proposed New Regulatory Approach (en français) is available for review.

 The Department invites comments to be submitted by December 31, 2014.
 Comments should be provided in writing to: